JimLynx/CI-MS1-Explore-Ireland/README.md

 > - ##### Media

-> The photos, logo and imagery used in this project are *owned and provided by myself*
+> The main photos, logo and imagery used in this project are *owned and provided by myself*
+> Cracked Mud photo (gallery carousel background for mobile devices) credited to Santiago Manuel De la Colina and obtained from [Pexels](https://www.pexels.com/photo/dry-cracked-mud-3631542/)

 > - ##### Content